adityamukho/amc-hashnode/cko9xf4al000t1ps1fsx2d49e.md

 <figcaption>Figure 3: Mutation history with 2 temporal dimensions.
 For an interactive, 3D version (where you get to rotate/zoom the drawing to see it from different angles), visit https://www.geogebra.org/m/ey3sky2s.</figcaption>
 </figure>

-Here, the states _S₁₁_,_S₁₂_, _S₂₁_, _S₃₁_, etc. all represent doubly-timestamped states of the same entity.
+Here, the states _S₁₁_,_S₁₂_, _S₂₁_, _S₃₁_, etc. all represent doubly-timestamped historic states of the same entity.
 The two temporal dimensions - _Time₁_ and _Time₂_ are laid orthogonal to each other as coordinate axes.
 The _Projection Hyperplane_ is now a 2-dimensional plane hovering above the bi-temporal coordinate plane.

 Each state gets to project its presence onto the _Projection Hyperplane_, bounded below by the timestamps of its creation, and above by the timestamps of its respective successors along each temporal dimension.
 The last known states on each dimension get to project their presence to ∞ along that dimension. ∞ is represented by a dotted line crossing each axis.

 **Note:** The boxes on the bi-temporal coordinate plane, representing states at different tuples from the pair of temporal dimensions, would rarely be arranged in a perfectly aligned grid.
 In reality, they would be more likely scattered around seemingly haphazardly.
 The example in [Figure 3](2-dim-mutations) has adopted a less chaotic arrangement to try and simplify a rather complex diagram.

 # Putting it All Together
 We will now explore how these representational state plots map to data in the real world.
-For up to two time dimensions, the ideal mappings have already been extensively [researched](https://www.researchgate.net/publication/221212735_A_Taxonomy_of_Time_in_Databases) and widely [adopted](https://www.datasciencecentral.com/profiles/blogs/temporal-databases-why-you-should-care-and-how-to-get-started), and I will just reiterate the conventions already in use:
+For up to two time dimensions, the ideal mappings have already been extensively [researched](https://www.researchgate.net/publication/221212735_A_Taxonomy_of_Time_in_Databases) and widely [adopted](https://www.datasciencecentral.com/profiles/blogs/temporal-databases-why-you-should-care-and-how-to-get-started), and I will just reiterate here, the conventions already in use:

 1. A _transaction time_ dimension consists of values from a temporal field that tracks the actual time of recording a fact.
 This is the point of time in the real world when the fact was recorded into the database, and is often auto-filled by the database itself.
 This field (along with the associated state or event data) is best kept immutable to maintain the sanctity of the system of record.

     It represents **what was known to the system at the time of record**, or **the truth, as it was best known at the time of record**.
 It is impossible for fact versions stored along the _transaction time_ dimension to be placed chronologically out of order.
-They are always, by definition, inserted in real time.
+This is because they are ordered by their insertion timestamps.
 1. A _valid time_ dimension consists of values from a temporal field that tracks the **effective contextual time** of a fact, as it was known at the time of record.
 This is perhaps better explained by a few examples:

     i.
 If an employee joined an organization on the 5th of June, 2020, but their employment record was preemptively created on 3rd June 2020, then the former is a _valid time_ field and the latter is a _transaction time_ field.
 This is an instance of recording **before the fact**.

     ii.
 If a parcel got delivered to a customer at 12 PM, but the system was updated later at 2 PM to mark the delivery, then the former is the _valid time_ and the latter is the _transaction time_.
 This is an instance of recording **after the fact**.

     iii.
 If a user places an order on an e-commerce portal, then the time of recording the order is itself considered to be the effective time of placing the order.
 In this case, the _transaction time_ and _valid time_ are always in sync.
-For cases like this, a bi-temporal representation can gracefully degenerate to a uni-temporal representation, and this is the case for all real-time systems.
+For cases like this, a bi-temporal representation can gracefully degenerate to a uni-temporal representation.
+In this post, we will refer to them as **actual-time systems**.

     A _valid time_ field (and its associated state or event data) is generally kept mutable, and is often updated to correct erroneous data entries or to consolidate conflicting inputs from multiple systems.
 Fact versions stored along the _valid time_ dimension may arrive preemptively, retroactively, or chronologically out of order w.r.t. each other.